Skip to contents

 Relative Performance

-The following figure summarizes timing ratios across benchmarks.
-Values greater than 1 indicate the comparison package requires more time than summata.
+The following figures summarize timing ratios across benchmarks.
+Values greater than 1 indicate the comparison package requires more time than the baseline.

 Summary of Ratios